 Preoperative Assessment VAS Pain - A preoperative VAS pain scale score can be obtained from the patient any time up to three months preoperatively, inclusive of the date of the procedure.
 Assessment scores obtained via a telephone screening or more than three months before the procedure will not be used for measure calculation.
+If more than one preoperative VAS was obtained, use the VAS that is the most recent and prior to the procedure.

 Postoperative Assessment VAS Pain - A postoperative VAS pain scale score can be obtained from the patient one year (9 to 15 months) after the date of procedure.
 Assessment scores obtained via a telephone screening or prior to 9 months and after 15 months postoperatively will not be used for measure calculation.
+If more than one postoperative VAS was obtained during the 9 to 15 months following the procedure, use the most recent score obtained during the allowable timeframe.

-Visual Analog Scale (VAS) - A visual analog scale is a continuous line indicating the continuum between two states of being.
+Visual Analog Scale (VAS) - A "visual analog scale" is a continuous line indicating the continuum between two states of being.
 A copy of the tool can be obtained below and at the following link Visual Analog Scale Tool.